A lead generation quiz is a fantastic way to engage your website visitors and build your list fast!

 A new window will appear where you can map the results in your quiz to a group that you have set up within your email marketing service:

-This is why quizzes are such a powerful lead generation tool: they allow you to segment your quiz takers into different groups, depending on their level of experience, their area of interest, the problems they face, etc.
+This is why quizzes are such a powerful lead generation and content marketing tool: they allow you to segment your quiz takers into different groups, depending on their level of experience, their area of interest, the problems they face, etc.

 They work well because they are fun and they turn passive browsers into engaged visitors.Start with Interact’s 14-day free trial and use one of their many templates.
 Adapt it to your niche or industry, embed it on your website, and watch your list grow!